Drive sales on autopilot with ecommerce-focused features

 What is an email marketing campaign?

-An email marketing campaign is a series of emails sent to your subscribers.
-You might send one promotional email or multiple messages over weeks.
-Each campaign has a clear goal — driving sales, building relationships, or sharing information.
+An email marketing campaign is a one-time or scheduled send to your subscribers.
+You might send one promotional email or multiple messages over the course of weeks.
+Each campaign has a clear goal, such as generating sales, building relationships, or sharing information.

 Email campaigns help you: